[?] Subscribe To This Site

 Sponsored Links

-Rabbits are high in protein, low in moisture and very low in fat.
-Eat nothing but rabbits for a few weeks, and you'll get sick with..
+The low-fat, however, is sometimes TOO low.
+Eat nothing but rabbits for a few weeks, and you'll get sick with rabbit starvation.

 Before we share our recipes, we wanted you to know that you may already have lots of chicken recipes for which you could easily substitute rabbit.

-Nearly any chicken recipe can be turned into a rabbit recipe.
-This is because a young rabbit really does taste just like chicken.
+This is because a young rabbit really does taste much like chicken.
 Do you have a favorite way to prepare your chicken?
-Try substituting a fryer rabbit for the chicken.
+Try substituting a young fryer rabbit for the chicken.
 Reserve the older, 'stewer' rabbits for crock pot recipes.

 To get the best results from the substitution, consider that chickens have more moisture and more fat than do rabbits.
 So, rabbits usually need to be cooked longer than chicken, unless a very young fryer is used.
 Additionally, you'd be wise to add in some fat, for example, oil, cream or butter, depending on the recipe used.
 For example, our Lapin au Vin recipe below uses bacon which adds fat, and cooks the rabbit in a broth, adding moisture.
 (That is one genuinely tasty rabbit recipe!)